 - Wagon(BrakePipeVolume Volume of car's brake pipe in cubic feet (default .5).
 This is dependent on the train length calculated from the ENG to the last car in the train.
 This aggregate factor is used to approximate the effects of train length on other factors.
 Strictly speaking this value should depend on the car length, but the Open Rails Development team doesn't believe it is worth the extra complication or CPU time that would be needed to calculate it in real time.
-We will let the community customize this effect by adjusting the brake servicetimefactor instead, but the Open Rails Development team doesn't believe this is worth the effort by the user for the added realism. - Engine(ORTSMainResChargingRate Rate of main reservoir pressure change in psi per second when the compressor is on (default .4). - Engine(ORTSEngineBrakeReleaseRate Rate of engine brake pressure decrease in psi per second (default 12.5). - Engine(ORTSEngineBrakeApplicationRate Rate of engine brake pressure increase in psi per second (default 12.5). - Engine(ORTSBrakePipeChargingRate Rate of lead engine brake pipe pressure increase in PSI per second (default 21). - Engine(ORTSBrakePipeQuickChargingRate Rate of lead engine brake pipe pressure increase in PSI per second during a quick release (by default will be equal to ORTSBrakePipeChargingRate). - Engine(ORTSBrakeServiceTimeFactor Time in seconds for lead engine brake pipe pressure to drop to about 1/3 for service application (default 1.009). - Engine(ORTSBrakeEmergencyTimeFactor Time in seconds for lead engine brake pipe pressure to drop to about 1/3 in emergency (default .1). - Engine(ORTSBrakePipeTimeFactor Time in seconds for a difference in pipe pressure between adjacent cars to equalize to about 1/3 (default .003). - Engine(AirBrakeMaxMainResPipePressure Pressure in Main Reservoir Pipe for twin pipe braking systems (default = Main Reservoir Pressure).
+We will let the community customize this effect by adjusting the brake servicetimefactor instead, but the Open Rails Development team doesn't believe this is worth the effort by the user for the added realism. - Wagon(ORTSEmergencyValveActuationRate Threshold rate for emergency brake actuation of the triple valve.
+If the pressure in the brake pipe decreases at a higher rate than specified, the triple valve will switch to emergency mode. - Wagon(ORTSMainResPipeAuxResCharging Boolean value that indicates, for twin pipe systems, if the main reservoir pipe is used for charging the auxiliary reservoirs.
+If set to false, the main reservoir pipe will not be used by the brake system. - Engine(ORTSMainResChargingRate Rate of main reservoir pressure change in psi per second when the compressor is on (default .4). - Engine(ORTSEngineBrakeReleaseRate Rate of engine brake pressure decrease in psi per second (default 12.5). - Engine(ORTSEngineBrakeApplicationRate Rate of engine brake pressure increase in psi per second (default 12.5). - Engine(ORTSBrakePipeChargingRate Rate of lead engine brake pipe pressure increase in PSI per second (default 21). - Engine(ORTSBrakePipeQuickChargingRate Rate of lead engine brake pipe pressure increase in PSI per second during a quick release (by default will be equal to ORTSBrakePipeChargingRate). - Engine(ORTSBrakeServiceTimeFactor Time in seconds for lead engine brake pipe pressure to drop to about 1/3 for service application (default 1.009). - Engine(ORTSBrakeEmergencyTimeFactor Time in seconds for lead engine brake pipe pressure to drop to about 1/3 in emergency (default .1). - Engine(ORTSBrakePipeTimeFactor Time in seconds for a difference in pipe pressure between adjacent cars to equalize to about 1/3 (default .003).

+• Engine(AirBrakeMaxMainResPipePressure - Pressure in Main Reservoir Pipe for twin pipe braking systems (default = Main Reservoir Pressure).